There is nothing more frightening than a blank canvasOn February 1, 2020 by Barbara

 - did tricot and crochet, and finally

-- I make websites for a living.
+- I design and build websites for a living.

 I’m sure I’m forgetting some things.
 But my point is that all of those things start with a blank canvas – sometimes not even a canvas.